Phoenix Health Hospital

 Before any treatment, we recommend you ask your doctor these 3 questions;

-- Will you participate in the Phoenix Health Fund Access Gap Cover scheme?
+- Will you participate in the Phoenix Health Fund Access Gap Cover scheme for my procedure?

 - Will I have any out-of-pocket expenses, and if so, please provide a written estimate of how much?